Cogmasters/concord/KNOWN_BUGS.md

 - There are several bugs in the CWS codebase that causes dependance on little-endian CPUs.
-Despite making the obvious corrections (sus_imp0stor rectified the issues), an unsolved bug (1/20/23) was spotted in the CWS codebase that caused all opened websocket connections to close -- a fix is under development and will be out soon.
+Despite making the obvious corrections (sus_imp0stor rectified the issues), an unsolved bug (1/20/23) was spotted in the CWS codebase that caused all opened websocket connections to close